josemotta/IoT.Starter.Pi.Lumi/README.md

 ## API first

-Following the API first strategy, a new [API version 1.0.2](https://app.swaggerhub.com/apis/motta/home/1.0.2) is created and summarized at picture below, adding a `RemoteApi` controller to existing specification.
+Following the API first strategy, a new [API version 1.0.2](https://app.swaggerhub.com/apis/motta/home/1.0.2) is created and summarized below, adding a `RemoteApi` controller to the existing specification.
 The `GET` operations should identify remotes and their respective IR codes.
 The `POST` operation reflects the intention to fire IR blasts for remotes already installed at RPI host, using Lirc software.

 ![](https://i.imgur.com/Mb5TWpO.png)

 ### Generate RemoteApi

-SwaggerHub generates automatically the `RemoteApi` controller code, according to instructions already explained at [IoT.Starter.Pi.Core](https://www.codeproject.com/Articles/1220930/IoT-Starter-Raspberry-Pi-Core) in the section "Upgrading the API".
-Please take a look if you have any doubts.
+After we changed the swagger file to Version 1.0.2, SwaggerHub generated automatically the `RemoteApi` controller code.
+The "Upgrading the API" is explained at [IoT.Starter.Pi.Core](https://www.codeproject.com/Articles/1220930/IoT-Starter-Raspberry-Pi-Core), please take a look there if you have any doubts.
 Then the generated code was tweaked to fit our objectives, resulting on the four operations listed below:

     public class RemoteApiController : Controller
     {